Responsive and Transparent Leadership

 Part of that effort must include modernizing and expanding our infrastructure by securing our electrical grid, properly maintaining and modernizing our bridges and tunnels, and increasing access to trains and high speed rails.
 While we must act swiftly to prevent climate change, we must also grapple with the fact that some of its effects are already upon us, which is causing severe storms, flooding, and displacement.
 We at the Jersey Shore have already seen the devastating effects of climate change firsthand from Hurricane Sandy.
 I will work diligently to fully fund our flood insurance and federal emergency management programs so that victims of natural disasters have immediate support.

 Taxes and Debt

-The middle class, especially here in Central Jersey, is bearing the burden of tax increases and diminished property values a direct result of Congress’ decision to place a cap on the State and Local Income Tax Cap (SALT) deduction.
+The middle class, especially here in Central Jersey, is bearing the burden of tax increases and diminished property values as a direct result of Congress’ decision to place a cap on the State and Local Income Tax (SALT) deduction.
 We need to immediately remove the SALT Cap that explicitly and unfairly targeted our state to provide financial relief to thousands of middle class New Jersey homeowners.
 I support a balanced budget that addresses our spiraling national debt.
 We should not and cannot continue to increase our debt and hand it off to future generations to deal with.
 That means making cuts and rooting out waste.

 I will protect Social Security and stand up against privatizing this critical program and oppose any cuts to benefits.
 It is really that simple.
 You paid in to a system with a promise and you deserve to have the government keep that promise.